If I was God,

 To a stable successful family life in the years when it was her day.

-The young Indian woman often lets customs and tradition pull her one way,
+The young Indian woman can sometimes let customs and tradition pull her one way,

 Even when she thinks another has more value.